Lower Dibang Valley district: History

 In June 1980, the Dibang Valley district was created from part of the Lohit district.
 On 16 December 2001, the Dibang Valley district was bifurcated into Dibang Valley district and Lower Dibang Valley district.

 Geography and timeline

-The headquarters of the district is Roing.
+The headquarters of the district is the town of Roing.
 Before it was carved out of the district on 16 December 2001, Anini housed the district headquarters.

 Transport

 The proposed 2000 km Arunachal Pradesh Frontier Highway goes along the McMahon Line, and will pass through the Lower Dibang Valley district.
 An alignment map can be seen here and here.
 It will intersect with the proposed East-West Industrial Corridor Highway.

 Divisions

 There are two Arunachal Pradesh Legislative Assembly constituencies located in this district: Dambuk and Roing.
 Both are part of the Arunachal East Lok Sabha constituency.